quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 called [_version control_][Version control].
 One way to do version control is to copy your entire folder into a new one and making changes there, but that is not very efficient.
-This problem can be solve more efficiently with a _version control system_ like [git], which is the most popular one for programming.
+This problem can be solve more efficiently with a _version control system_ like [git], which is the most popular one for programming and software development.

 For Polygon, you don't need to know git.
 Polygon is also a version control system, but with simpler functionality.
-It can keep track the changes, _mark the version_, and revert back to one previous _marked_ version.
+It can help us keep track the changes, allow us to _commit the changes_, and revert back to one previously _committed_ version.

+**Note.** _Committing_ is an action to make your changes _permanent_ to the version control system.
+That is, the version control system will create a new version with your changes.
+If you did not commit, then your changes is still _temporary_.

 ### Our first commit
 Now we can go back to the General Info page to see one detail there.
 Here is we wanted to see.

-{% include image.html caption="The commit pane" alt="the-commit-pane"
+{% include image.html caption="The commit panel" alt="the-commit-panel"
   file="polygon-commit-pane.png" width="8cm" %}

-This is the last pane of the right column.
-Every lines in this pane starts with `ADDED`, and that means all the files and folders shown in this pane are newly added, which make sense since we just create a problem.
+This is the last panel of the right column.
+Every lines in this panel starts with `ADDED`, and that means all the files and folders shown in this panel are newly added, which make sense since we just create a problem.

-If you clicked `DIFF`, a page will appear, showing which file has the changes, and in which lines, compared to the previous version.
-Again, this is a new problem, so all the files here are newly added.
+If you clicked `DIFF` (for differences), a page will appear, showing which file has the changes, compared to the previous version.
+Again, this is a new problem, so all the files here are newly generated and added by Polygon.

-The option `Update Working Copy` is for team-working.
+The option `Update Working Copy` is for team-working (yes, another advantage of Polygon).
 Suppose that if you are in a version behind the newest version, made by your colleague, you can click that.
-After that, your version will be updated to be the latest version.
-All of your uncommited changes will be merge by Polygon.
+Your version will then be updated to be the latest version.
+All of your uncommitted changes will be merge by Polygon.
 If there is _conflict_ (when your changes might not be the same as your colleague), Polygon will ask you to merge them by yourself, for each conflicted file.
 For now we should not care about this option much because we are not working in team.

 Now, let's click `Commit Changes`.
 By doing _a commit_, we mark the our first version of the problem.
 After that we are presented with a page, asking us to enter a message for a commit.
 This is also _a feature_ of a typical version control system.
 A version is a record of the development history, and can also be treated as a _diary_ or a _journal_.
-A commit message should explain what has been changed during a version, so the message should be _meaningful_.
+A commit message is short, but it should explain what has been changed during a version, so the message should be _meaningful_.
 Even though on Polygon, you can leave it blank, but it is a good practice to always write a message.

 There were not much going on during this first commit.
-So one _popular_ commit is `Initial commit`.
+So one _popular_ commit message is `Initial commit`.

 {% include image.html caption="Commit page" alt="commit-page"
   file="polygon-commit-page.png" width="90%"%}

 There is also a check box for _not_ sending an email notification.
-If leaved unchecked, an email with full `DIFF` will be sent to you email.
-This might be useful when for team-working (yes, another advantage of Polygon), but for one person, I usually mark it.
-Be aware that this mail can also be in the _spam_ section.
+If leaved unchecked, an email with full `DIFF` will be sent to your email, as well as this problem developer.
+This might be useful when for team-working , but for one person, I usually mark it.
+Be aware that this mail can also be filtered with a _spam filter_.

 After making the commit, the _changes_ are gone, because there is no changes in _the current_ compared to the previous yet.

+**Notes.** If you did not commit, your _temporary_ changes **won't be visible** to your colleague.

 ### Why making a commit now?
 As you can see, we have not done anything with this problem.
 It is fine to add